-Now if this is all true, and these things are characteristic of the Christian dispensation, it would be beneficial for every believer to do what he can to understand the purpose of the Spirit’s coming.
-How was it, in fact, advantageous for us over Jesus staying here in this world with us, especially as it relates to the uniqueness of the present time.
-However, in this article I will not attempt to list and explain all the different ministries of the Holy Spirit associated with Christianity.
+Now if this is all true, and these things are characteristic of the Christian dispensation, it would be beneficial for every believer to do what he can to understand the purpose and benefits of the Spirit’s coming down at this time to live in the believer/church.
+How was it, in fact, a far greater advantage for us over Jesus staying here in this world with us?
+If I am saying to myself it would have been better if Jesus would have stayed, then I am missing the comprehension of many important realities concerning the presence of the Spirit with us.
+In this article I will not attempt to list and explain all the different ministries of the Holy Spirit associated with the entire scope of Christianity.
 That would be difficult and lengthy.
 But I will speak of two very important ones, and their uniqueness to the Christian dispensation.
 Further, I want you to see how the framework of understanding of the first one is similar to how we should see and understand the second.
 Bear with me and I will explain.

 First, I ask every believer reading this article, how do you know you are saved, that you have been justified from your sins?
 How do you know you are redeemed, and that you have eternal life?
 What is the proof of this work of God’s grace in you?
 How would you answer?
 Are you hesitating to come up with a good intelligent reply, or what might be, in your mind, the right answer?
 Do you know that God gives you the evidence?
 After all, it is His work alone, His workmanship, to create every individual He redeems as a new creation in Christ Jesus (Eph.
 2:10, II Cor.
 5:17).
 Every true Christian believes this is true.
 But what is the proof He gives you that now you are saved, and you are His son, possessing this relationship with Him?
 The answer to all these fundamental and important questions is that God gives every believer the Holy Spirit.